Monarchy: to be bothered or not to be bothered?

 And my scan of the party’s history suggests that it would really be wrong to expect more from the current leadership while in opposition or in government.
 For Starmer to even acknowledge what looks to many like an important shift in the terms of the national argument in favour of working people and organised labour would be not only to risk a monstering from the Tory press but would also defy literally the entire institutional history of his party.
 He leads an establishment party that must, almost as a condition of its existence, retain an even and unsupportive distance from its own organised labour wing.

-So it seems obvious that Starmer, Reeves et al will not have any difficulty finding good, sensible, tactically-savvy reasons for withholding support from organised labour once they’re in power too.
+So it seems obvious that Starmer, Reeves et al will not have any difficulty resisting calls to expand the reach of organised labour.
+Nor in finding good, sensible, tactically-savvy reasons for withholding support from strikers once they’re in power too.
 The difficult truth for the leadership of a progressive party in Britain is that there is literally no circumstance in which it is tactically correct to support a strike.

 Let’s face it, if the Tolpuddle Martyrs were to come back to life and join the party tomorrow morning, Starmer would have issued a statement, suspended their memberships, conducted a disciplinary and kicked them out by lunchtime.